 Human expertise belongs in the digital world.

-If you are navigating questions of trust, authority, and information flow in digital spaces, you’re in the right place.
+If you’re working through questions of trust, authority, and how you can extend your expertise in the digital age, you’re in the right place.

 Thanks for being here,